evancz/guide.elm-lang.org/book/optimization/asset_size.md

 ## Advice

 I recommend writing a `Browser.application` and compiling to a single JavaScript file as we have seen here.
 It will get downloaded (and cached) when people first visit.
-Elm creates quite small files compared to the popular competitors, as you can see [here](TODO), so this strategy can take you quite far.
+Elm creates quite small files compared to the popular competitors, as you can see [here](https://elm-lang.org/blog/small-assets-without-the-headache), so this strategy can take you quite far.

 > **Note:** In theory, it is possible to get even smaller assets with Elm.
-It is not possible right now, but if you are working on 10k lines of Elm or more, we would like to learn about your situation as part of a user study.
-More details [here](TODO)!
+It is not possible right now, but if you are working on 50k lines of Elm or more, we would like to learn about your situation as part of a user study.
+More details [here](https://gist.github.com/evancz/fc6ff4995395a1643155593a182e2de7)!